Start

 Let’s build and execute the “startDef” example.

-- Click the "Start" step to configure its "Required" properties.
-Provide a name for the step.
-Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+• Click the "Start" step to configure its "Required" properties.
+Provide a name for the step, then click the Save button.
+Note: Click the "AI Predict" button to have Copilot add new process steps that match your process description.

-- Click the "Start" step to configure its "Optional" properties.
+• Click the "Start" step to configure its "Optional" properties.
 Click the button to configure the variables, globals, form variables, and business objects.
 Select one of the priority values (high, medium, low) from the drop-down list.
 Select “Yes” to Use a Single Execution Iteration if you want the process instance to retain only the last execution iteration.
 This is useful when the process instance is designed to loop (n) times to complete the workflow, and only the previous iteration must be retained.
 By default, the configuration is set to “No,” which means that all iterations are retained.
 Select the process definition from the drop-down list for the error, abort, and completed workflow status.
+Click the button to select the default process user.
 Click the Save button to confirm.

-- Select the variable from the list and click on the “Used by steps” button to view all steps using the variable.
+• Select the variable from the list, then click the “Used by steps” button to view all steps that use the variable.
 The associated steps are hyperlinked to help track their location when clicked.

-- Select the variable and click the “Mark Required” button to prevent accidental removal.
-The variable is marked in red, and the same button toggles its status to normal.
+• Select the variable, then click the “Mark Required” button to prevent accidental removal.
+The variable is highlighted in red, and the same button toggles its status back to normal.

-- Click the button to manage form variables.
+• Click the button to manage form variables.
 Select the Form Definition from the dropdown list.
-Provide the variable name and click the “Add” button to include a new form variable.
-Select the variable name from the list and click on the “Remove” button to remove the variable permanently from the list.
-Select the variable name from the list and click “Change Schema” to map the variable to another form definition from the dropdown list.
+Enter the variable name, then click the “Add” button to add a new form variable.
+Select the variable name from the list, then click the “Remove” button to permanently remove it.
+Select the variable name from the list, then click “Change Schema” to map it to another form definition from the dropdown list.

-- Configure the execution path to follow when the process instance status is 'Abort', 'Errors', or 'Completed'.
-Click on the drop-down list to select an existing process workflow for each status.
-The configuration is not mandatory, but it can optimize the completion of the process instance in real-time.
+• Configure the execution path to follow when the process instance status is 'Abort', 'Errors', or 'Completed'.
+Use the drop-down list to select an existing process workflow for each status.
+This configuration is optional but can optimize the real-time completion of the process instance.

-- Save the process definition, create a new instance, and then execute it.
+• Save the process definition, create a new instance, and execute it.
 Render the process instance.
 Click the process step to view its properties.
-The “Start” step should start the process execution as configured.
+The “Start” step should initiate execution as configured.

-- A pop-up window appears to configure the Copilot's Predict Next Steps feature.
-Provide the step count value to generate.
-Provide the text description of the context.
+• A pop-up window appears to configure the Copilot's Predict Next Steps feature.
+Enter the step count value to generate.
+Enter the text description of the context.
 Click the Predict button.

-- The AI-predicted steps are connected as below.
+• The AI-predicted steps are connected as follows.

 Definition Sample: